MrVibez-1/goomba-bot/GOOMBA README.md

 3-type `npm i` in the terminal and wait for install 4-Either press run or type `node index.js` in the terminal

-How to set up for visual code
-follow these steps to set up the bot with minimal implications

-1-make sure you have Node.js & Discord.js ready
-2-A custom prefix of your choice | The prefix can be changed within the config.js | Make sure you have a discord TOKEN 3-Edit the following files `config.js and owner.json` 4-type `npm i` in the terminal and wait for install 5-Either press run or type `node index.js` in the terminal

 # TAKE A LOOK AT SOCIAL COMMANDS & OPEN ForYou

 //This bot has many premium commands such as forceban and more!